keptupp/A-text-summarization-approach-to-enhance-global-and-local-information-awareness-of-transformer/README.md

 | CSL     | Transformer  | 55.27   | 34.50 | 57.02  |
 |         | OurModel     | **55.82** | **35.00** | **57.40** |

+The following is a comparison between our proposed model and some mainstream models on LCSTS.
 | Models       | ROUGE-1 | ROUGE-2 | ROUGE-L |
 |--------------|---------|---------|---------|
 | TD-NHG\cite{li2022news} | 31.28   | 12.68   | 28.31   |